-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights activity as a data controller https://econsult.net/ nhs- patients/privacy- where we no longer need the data for the purposes of the processing.
-Right to object: In line with the UK GDPR policy Article 21, you have a general right to raise an objection to the processing of your personal data - as this is consent based we will immediately arrange for your data to be removed from all those organisations it has been shared with.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Period Retention Lawful basis (UK GDPR) Your Rights Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data - as this is consent based we will immediately arrange for your data to be removed from all those organisations it has been shared with.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.